 Alligator 'in custody' after police find it on high school campus

-SLIDELL - Police say they apprehended a nuisance alligator after it scurried under a school bus Thursday night.
+SLIDELL - Police say they apprehended an alligator after it scurried under a school bus Thursday night.

 Police were called around 9 p.m.
 Thursday to Slidell High School after the gator was first spotted.
 Once they arrived, officers said the reptile fled beneath a nearby school bus and refused to come out.